developer-zebra/developer-zebra-site/src/mx/4-4/ui-settings/keymappingmgr/index.md

 ---
 title: KeyMapping Manager
-description: The KeyMappingMgr allows you to modify what behavior a given key will exhibit when pressed.
+description: The KeyMappingMgr allows an app to modify the behavior of a given key when pressed.
 ---

 ## About KeyMappingMgr

 ### Overview

-The KeyMappingMgr Feature Type allows you to modify what behavior a given key will exhibit when pressed.
+The KeyMappingMgr allows an app to modify the behavior of a given key when pressed.

-Key Mapping is a capability offered by Zebra Android devices allows you to define the Key Behavior associated with a given Key, when that Key is pressed in a given Key State.
+Key Mapping is a capability offered by Zebra Android devices that allows you to define the Key Behavior associated with a given Key when that Key is pressed in a given Key State.
 The Current Key State consists of one or more Key State Modifiers that may have been applied as the result of previous presses of Modifier Keys.
 For example, a device with a Blue Key may set/clear the Blue Key State Modifier in the Current Key State each time the Blue Key is pressed.
 Some devices may support having multiple Key State Modifiers set in the Current Key State and other may not.

 The Key Behavior desired for a particular Key when it is pressed in a particular Key State can be defined by a Key Mapping in the Key Mapping Table.
 There are Key Mapping Tables associated with specific Key State Modifier that can be set within the Current Key State.
 A Key Mapping for a Key that is defined in a given Key Mapping Table will only be used when the Key is pressed while the associated Key Modifier associated with that Key Mapping Table is set in the Current Key State.
 For example, when a Key is pressed while the Blue Key State Modifier is set in the Current Key State, the Blue Key Mapping Table would be searched to find a Key Mapping for that pressed Key.